 The draft franchise agreement including annexes does not include the Manual.
 If, however, the Manual contains obligations for the franchisee that are relevant to its decision to join the relevant franchise organisation as a franchisee, these obligations do form part of the duty of disclosure.

 Another important element of the franchisor’s duty of disclosure concerns the consultation structure between the franchisor and its franchisees.
+You can read more about this topic here.
 It should furthermore be noted that the legislator encourages the prospective franchisee to in advance contact existing franchisees, or their representative bodies in any case.
 This may contribute to the franchisee obtaining a realistic view of the franchise organisation and everything it entails.

 If the franchisor should in any way restrict the franchisee in that party’s right to at all times inspect its own (sales) figures, this should be addressed in advance.
 Examples are accounting packages or cash register systems that can only be accessed by way of the franchisor.